Last Updated on 11/22/2023 by Glynn Willard

 Dump regularly, and use the clean out when it’s available at a dump station.

 That’s really all you have to do.
-Yes, this applies to both the black and gray tanks.
+Yes, this applies to both the black water tank and gray water tanks.

 Rose will kick me, but I never measure the amount I add, so it’s always random.
 But it always works.
 Enough said!